fqhuy/minimind/README.md

 # ![minimind](https://github.com/fqhuy/minimind/blob/master/doc/images/minimind128.png) minimind: A Minimalist Machine Learning Library written in Swift

-The only dependency now is [Surge](https://github.com/mattt/Surge) but it might be removed in the future.
-The main focus now is nonparametric models (Gaussian Processes) but more will be added soon.
-I aim to keep the interface as close to numpy/scikit-learn as possible.
+The main focus of this library is dimensionality reduction and multi-output regression.
+I aim to keep the interface as close to numpy/scikit-learn/matplotlib as possible.
 See playground files for examples.
+Some wrapper functions for Accelerate were borrowed from [Surge](https://github.com/mattt/Surge).

 ## Sample code, predictive distribution
 ![Predictive](https://github.com/fqhuy/minimind/blob/master/doc/images/regression.png)